Discover Adelaide Central Market

 Angelakis

-Mrs Falcon’s favorite stall going by the way I stand in silence, hanging onto the trolly basket while purchases are made.
-No longer just seafood but Thai Pandan chicken and Satay sticks ready for the oven.
-I have also seen like other stalls, their counter staff ethnic demographics change as expected for Australia.
+I might add that it is the family’s favourite stall.
+No longer just seafood but Thai Pandan chicken and satay sticks ready for the oven.
+I have also seen like other stalls, their counter staff ethnic demographics change over time as expected for Australia.

 Ethnicity and migration

-Just to be clear, It does not mean the sale of ethnic product or produce but more about immigrants who have picked a particular trade for Australian needs and consumption and wrapped their heritage around it.
+Sale of market produce do tend to take an ethnic line usually with first generation and sometime down to the subsequent generation.
 Greeks for seafood and the Vietnamese the market garden produce are examples.
 And the Central Market captures the story of Australian migration history and in a visual way.

 However these streams will become less pronounced as stalls are bought and sold and its identity will evolve.
 But it will take a very long time before the migration theme is shed.
-Partly because the new owners tend to stick to the original formula.
-The rest will continue to be run by the second, third and fourth generation of the same family.
+Then again I could be wrong with new migration streams.
+We will have to wait and see.

 Market make-up

-How do you discover Adelaide Central Market without a proper breakdown of the stall types and here it is .
+How do you discover Adelaide Central Market without a proper breakdown of the stall types.
+The main categories represented are;

 • Fruits and vegetables – think bright colours